 A study from the Los Angeles School of Medicine reported that high levels of vitamin B9 help protect the brain of seniors.
 The vitamin helped them perform better on various cognitive tasks.
 (84)

 Sage is a spice that’s shown to boost mental performance.
-Research from Murdoch University suggests that a sage extract gives people the edge when performing cognitive tests and mental tasks.
+Research from Murdoch University suggests that a sage extract improves memory, increases focus, and elevates mood.
+Sage achieves these powerful effects by reducing the breakdown of acetylcholine.
+Your brain’s ‘learning and memory’ neurotransmitter.
 (85)

 Red grapes really pack a punch when it comes to antioxidants.